 It seems like every year, gloves lose their mate and a few hats go missing too!
 Follow these winter gear organizing tips to keep track of your (and your family’s) stuff.

-- Use a hanging organizer – Our 15-pocket hanging organizer is the perfect size for storing gloves, hats, and even scarves.
+- Use a hanging organizer – This is the perfect size for storing gloves, hats, and even scarves.
 This will free up space on your shelf and give each thing their own space.

 - Give each family member a basket – If you have shelf or wall space, it can really help to give each person their own basket.
 Either hang it on the wall above the hooks for the coats or in the closet.
 This gives the responsibility to the family member and takes the stress off you to keep track of it.